 General Crowd Info

-Mid-week visits, regardless of the season, typically will have lower crowds compared to the surrounding weekends.
+Mid-week visits, regardless of the season, typically have lower crowds than the surrounding weekends.
 The summer season, spring break, and the weeks around Christmas are generally the busiest times of the year.
-Weekdays in winter, late spring, and fall typically have the lowest crowds.
+Winter, late spring, and fall weekdays typically have the lowest crowds.

-See scheduled attraction closures on the park’s website.
+See any attraction closures on the park’s mobile app during park hours.